Did the Alaska Plane Crash? Updates on 2025 Missing Nome Cessna

 How Many Passengers Were on the Alaska Cessna?

-“It was reported that a Bering Air Caravan had gone missing while en route from Unalakleet to Nome, with 9 passengers and 1 pilot on board,” the PIO’s statement read.
-“SAR crews are working to get to the last known coordinates.”
+The PIO’s statement read, “It was reported that a Bering Air Caravan had gone missing while en route from Unalakleet to Nome, with 9 passengers and 1 pilot on board.”

-There is no physical evidence pointing to a crash at the time of publication.
+On Saturday, Feb.
+8, the Alaska Department of Public Safety (DPS) announced that recovery efforts at the crash site were conducted by the National Transportation Safety Board, Alaska National Guard, and Alaska State Troopers, just two days after the aircraft went missing outside of Nome, Alaska.

+By Saturday afternoon, the bodies of all 10 victims—whose families have already been notified—were being prepared for transport to the State Medical Examiner’s Office for autopsies.